-Building each individual prosthetic remains an art, with amputees dependent on the craftsmanship and guesswork of individual designers, said David Moinina Sengeh, a PhD student at MIT.
-Sengeh is working to create a systematic process that produces comfortable, custom-fit prosthetics every time.
+Building each individual prosthetic remains an art, with amputees dependent on the craftsmanship and experience of individual designers, said David Moinina Sengeh, a PhD student at the Massachusetts Institute of Technology.
+Sengeh grew up among civil war victims in Sierra Leone, some of whom lost limbs; today, he is working to create a systematic process to produce comfortable, custom-fit prostheses every time.

 His tools: magnetic resonance imaging, or MRI technology, used to map the limb to which a prosthetic device must fit, and a latest-generation 3-D printer that produces exact prototypes — solid objects from software designs based on precise MRI measurements.